Update: Preferred species selected

 Barnes Avenue, Burwood

-Our arborists have completed individual tree assessments based on the above criteria and, in Barnes Avenue, we are proposing to remove and replace 2 trees and will be planting a total of 11 trees in currently vacant locations.
+Our arborists have completed individual tree assessments based on the above criteria and, in Barnes Avenue, we are proposing to remove 1 tree but will be planting a total of 14 trees in currently vacant locations.

 Tree to be removed and replaced